COVID19StatePolicy/SocialDistancing/data/README.md

 ## Data updates log

+### April 28, 2020 (8:58 am PST)
+**We are carefully tracking how states are easing particular distancing policies or parts of previously mandated policies.** To better capture the linkages between different policies and when they are actively being eased or ended (versus expiring), we are currently developing a "beta" policy dataset that explicilty links policy actions on extending, expanding, easing, and ending each mandate in response to COVID-19.
+This is being done alongside our current dataset.
+We aim to introduce this in the coming days and will maintain both dataset until we can fully transition to the new one.
+To date, we have captured the formal easing or ending of policies in the following states: Alaska, Colorado, Georgia, Minnesota, Montana, Oklahoma, and South Carolina.
+We are prioritizing others with known actions to ease or end policies, and/or those that indicated upcoming plans to do so (e.g., Arkansas, Michigan, Mississippi, Ohio, Tennessee, Texas, Vermont, West Virginia), and hope to include them tomorrow or the next day.

+_Full documentation of today's state updates is in-progress._

 ### April 27, 2020 (6:49 am PST)
 **_Variable updates_**
 Starting today, we added a new variable "DateEased."
 Its description is below, as well as on the landing page README file.